 The Emperor of Cheeses

 Parmigiano-Reggiano is the cheese that, 700 years ago, single-handedly put Italy on the gastronomic map.
 Parmesan cheese gives many pasta-based dishes the necessary final touch and is considered almost inseparable with the Italian way of eating pasta.
 It’s no wonder they gave it its flattering title: the emperor of cheeses.
 At the beginning of your tour, we will stop at a local Parmigiano-Reggiano producer where you’ll have the opportunity to witness the production of one of the main symbols of Italy.

 The cheese is still produced using artisanal and traditional methods passed down from generation to generation.
 The meticulous attention to detail and enthusiasm these cheesemakers invest in their craft will surely leave you impressed.
 At the end of the tour, you’ll get to see the cutting of the cheese wheel by hand, which is an art form in itself.
 Also, you’ll get to enjoy the complete sensory experience that comes with tasting this premium product.

 Our next stop will be about 20 kilometers south of Parma, in a small and enchanting place named Langhirano.
-With its towering castle of Torrechiara and the overall medieval theme, Langhirano is one of Italy’s dream destinations in its own right.
-However, since this is a gastronomic tour, we will focus our attention on the local factory that produces a special type of dry-cured ham, known as Prosciutto di Parma.
+Since this is a gastronomic tour, we will focus our attention on the local factory that produces a special type of dry-cured ham, known as Prosciutto di Parma.